TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 presentation and business logic is separated into three separate
-classes: the view, which encapsulates the UI and UI logic; the view model, which encapsulates presentation logic and state; and the model, which encapsulates the app\'s business logic and data.
+classes: the view, which encapsulates the UI and UI logic; the view model, which encapsulates presentation logic and state; and the model, which encapsulates the app's business logic and data.